jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### Triad chords

-A "triad chord" is a three-note chord, built by stacking thirds.
 Triads are the most common chords in Western music.

+A triad chord is a three-note chord, built by stacking thirds.

 The three notes in a triad chord are called the "root", the "third",